 Buy your Batailley wines at the best price in a private sale!

-from €99 on your first order
+Starting at €99 on your first order

 Eye

-Dense garnet color with purple highlights
+A deep garnet color with violet highlights

 Nose

-The wine is fresh and flavorful with fine, well-integrated tannins.
+The wine is fresh and flavorful, with fine, well-integrated tannins

 Serve